passy/tube-trains-bot/README.md

 curl -vv 'http://localhost:8001/webhook' -XPOST -H "Content-Type: application/json" -d @data/test_req.json
 ```

+There's also a small test suite you can run with `stack test`.

 ### Building the docker image

 There's a Docker image for easier deployment, which simply wraps a statically linked